 - ID (passport, UK driving licence, or National ID)

 - Verify your telephone number by entering a one-time pin that is provided to you by text message or voice call

-- State whether primary contact is a beneficial owner of the business, or a legal representative of business
+- State whether primary contact is a beneficial owner of the business or a legal representative of the business

 - Payment method (to pay your seller fees and to receive proceeds from sales)

 - Store name for listing your products on Amazon Marketplace